pierrepo/autoclassweb/docs/index.md

     $ cp .env-template .env
     ```
     Update the `.env` file accordingly.
 Pay attention to the variable `FLASK_SERVER_URL`
-2. In needed, update the `docker-compose.yml` file.
-In the nginx configuration section, replace `8000` by the desired port.
+2. If needed, update the `docker-compose.yml` file.
+For instance, in the nginx configuration section, replace `8000` by the desired port.

 ### Build docker images